 Fortunately, we can explore some popular options to discover how much caffeine you can expect to find in your cup of half-caff.

-Check out the chart below for a detailed breakdown of much caffeine you’ll find in homemade half-caff brews:
+Check out the chart below for a detailed breakdown of how much caffeine you’ll find in homemade half-caff brews:

 Coffee brand and typeCaffeine per 8 fl ozHalf-caff equivalent (per 8 fl oz)